-Every October we are very proud to be supporting Breast Cancer Awareness Month.
-Breast cancer in Hong Kong is the number one cancer affecting women and the number three most frequent cancer affecting both men and women, alongside colon (one), lung (two), prostate (four), and liver cancer (five).
+Every October we proudly support Breast Cancer Awareness Month.
+But throughout the year, breast cancer in Hong Kong remains the number one cancer affecting women and the number three most frequent cancer affecting both men and women, alongside colon (one), lung (two), prostate (four), and liver cancer (five).
 Furthermore, in comparison to a decade ago breast cancer has shown a substantial rise due to the aging and growing population in Hong Kong.

 Breast cancer prevention is very important and includes monitoring or changing your lifestyle choices on a daily basis including diet, alcohol consumption, exercise, and maintaining a healthy weight.
 Other measures include genetic testing and becoming accustomed to self-examination of your breasts which can also help prevent and detect breast cancer.
 In addition, seek information on breast cancer screening and start discussing when to begin breast exams and mammograms with your doctor early on.

 Breast cancer statistics in Hong Kong

 Breast cancer has become the most common cancer affecting women since 1993, it has tripled in incidence rate, and is considered the third leading cause of death for women in Hong Kong after lung and colon cancer.